 - Oil (or ghee): I use olive oil for cooking.

-- Lemon juice: Squeeze the juice of half lime into the stir-fry for added flavor.
+- Lime juice: Squeeze the juice of half a lime/lemon into the stir-fry for added flavor.

 - Cilantro (coriander leaves): for garnish.